How To Find Co Vertices Of An Ellipse

 1. Identify the Standard Form Equation

 The first step in finding the co-vertices of an ellipse is to identify its standard form equation.
-As mentioned earlier, the standard form equation depends on whether the major axis is horizontal or vertical.
+Because of that, as mentioned earlier, the standard form equation depends on whether the major axis is horizontal or vertical.
 Make sure the equation is in the form ((x - h)^2 / a^2) + ((y - k)^2 / b^2) = 1 or ((x - h)^2 / b^2) + ((y - k)^2 / a^2) = 1.
 If the equation is not in standard form, you may need to complete the square to rewrite it.

 Once the equation is in standard form, you can easily identify the center (h, k), the length of the semi-major axis a, and the length of the semi-minor axis b.
 Remember that a is always greater than b.